By MIA CALIVA

 Citrus Valley student Jonah Martinez says, “I’ve been a member of this family for 6 years.
 We’ve all grown close together through COVID.
 Nothing had broken us apart and now thanks to the relevant and old contracts, exclusive clubs, and decisions made by the district and school board we are ultimately torn apart.”

-Supporters feel that because of restricted pool access, IEAQ is being broken up and prevented from possibly giving rise to many great swimming athletes.
-Several requests have been denied multiple times and many are upset at what they feel is mistreatment.
+According to supporters, because of restricted pool access, IEAQ is being broken up and prevented from possibly giving rise to many great swimming athletes.
+They state that requests have been denied multiple times and many are upset at what they feel is mistreatment.

 In a heartfelt conclusion, Martinez says, “This issue is beyond contracts, rights, and laws.
 I just want to be with my teammates and under the advice and direction of my coaches.”